 Cats are territorial creatures, and they may exhibit jealous behavior if they feel like their territory is being threatened.

 Having more than one cat can make for an interesting household.
-Over time, cats will settle into a routine, but until then, you might see them competing with each other for your attention and affection.
-Many cats are not content with getting only half of what you have to offer, so if you want to keep everyone happy (and sane), make sure you divide your cuddles and kisses up evenly.
+Over time, cats will settle into a routine.
+Until then, you might see them competing with each other for your attention and affection.
+Many cats are not content with getting only half of what you have to offer, so if you want to keep everyone happy (and yourself sane), make sure you divide your cuddles and kisses up evenly.
 Some cats may call “dibs” on certain chairs or windowsills – if it were up to them, everything in your house would be staked out.
-But you can teach your felines that when it comes to love, sharing is caring!
+But you can teach your cats that when it comes to love, sharing is caring!

 If your cat starts acting out of character, it could be because they’re feeling jealous.

-Jealousy isn’t the only emotion cats feel – they may also be experiencing happiness, sadness, or fear.
+Jealousy isn’t the only emotion cats feel – they also experience happiness, sadness, or fear.
 Cats are complex creatures that can have a range of feelings.
 While it’s impossible to definitively say what your cat is thinking at any given moment, being aware of their behavior will help you understand what’s going on in their furry heads.
 After all, cats have feelings too!

 No matter how independent cats appear to be, they still need love and attention from us.
 We may never know exactly what our feline friends are thinking, but being aware of the possibility that they could be feeling something as complex as jealousy helps us to better understand our cats and the bond we share with them.